If you’re looking for an easy homemade cat treat recipe for a sensitive stomach, you’ll love our tuna bites!

 Note: This dough will want to fall apart more easily due to the coconut flour.
 However, the coconut flour adds a great element for the cats fur and overall health.
-If dough is too dry, add up to ⅓ cup Water.
+If the dough is too dry, add up to ⅓ cup Water.

 What makes this a good homemade cat treat recipe for a sensitive stomach?

 While the best homemade cat food recipe for a sensitive stomach depends on what’s causing the kitty’s tummy problems, this one checks quite a few boxes.

 First, it’s a limited ingredient recipe, and that’s always better than the alternative.